-Zack's father, Don Greinke, is a middle school teacher.
+Zack's father, Don Greinke, was a middle school teacher.
 His mother also was a school teacher.
 Both are retired now (2009), but they keep busy.

 "My Mom can't help but find work somewhere, she just has to be doing something.
 My Dad just fixes the yard and goes to the gym every day and that's about it.
 My Mom just keeps finding work and takes the dog on a bunch of walks and stuff," Greinke said.

-When Greinke started playing baseball at Apopka High School, he was an infielder who played mostly shortstop, with a powerful bat and did not pitch at all.
+When Greinke started playing baseball at Apopka High School in Apopka, Florida, he was an infielder who played mostly shortstop, with a powerful bat; he did not pitch at all.
 He looked up to slugger Mark McGwire.
 By the end of his high school career, he had batted over .400 and hit 31 home runs.

 Greinke became a pitcher by accident, as an experiment to see if his strong throwing arm would result in him being a good pitcher.
 As a senior in 2002, Greinke was named the Gatorade National Player of the Year.